 Watch the “Source” folder video, which explains how to use LUTs.

 Avid project backup

-Each night the whole Avid project will be backed up to the server, just to give extra security.
+Each day at noon and midnight the whole Avid project will be backed up to the server, just to give extra security.
 It can also be backed up with “Force Project Backup” from the DejaEdit menu.

 Is DejaEdit available for Windows?